 If, after trying these steps, you find that your chronic conflicts continue to drag on without reaching a resolution, it may be time to seek professional help.
 If you need referrals to counselors who are qualified to assist you in this area, don't hesitate to give us a call.
-Focus on the Family's Counseling Department can provide you with a list of professionals in your locality who specialize in communication issues and marital dysfunction.
+Focus on the Family's Counseling department can provide you with a list of professionals in your locality who specialize in communication issues and marital dysfunction.
 Our staff would also be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.

 Working Through Differences in Marriage: Dr. Greg Smalley explains how to work through your differences with your spouse in a positive way.